johnbywater/quantdsl/README.md

 The call args of the function definition can be used in an if-else block, so that different expressions can be returned depending upon the function call argument values.

+Please note, the expressions preceding the colon in the if-else block must be simple expressions involving the call args and must not involve any Quant DSL stochastic elements, such as `Market`, `Choice`, `Wait`, `Settlement`, `Fixing`.
+Calls to function definitions from these expressions are currently not supported.

 Each call to a (non-inlined) function definition becomes a node on a dependency graph.
 Each call is internally
 memoised, so it is only called once with the same argument values, and the result of such a call is reused.

 ```python
 results = calc(source_code="""